Approved Study Abroad and Semester Internship Options

 Select a country from the list below to see more details about opportunities in that location:

-It is never too early to get started and the sooner you begin considering a semester of study abroad or internship, the more options you will have.
+It is never too early to get started and the sooner you begin considering a semester of study away or internship, the more options you will have.
+However, if you belatedly realize that you can study abroad only weeks or days before the Scripps application deadlines, we are here to help you work that out.
 Here are some of the first steps to take:

-- Let your faculty adviser know of your potential interest in studying away and begin the planning that will allow you to participate in a study abroad program or an internship in Washington D.C. during your junior year.
+- Let your faculty adviser know of your potential interest in studying away, every time you meet for pre-registration advising and begin the planning that will allow you to participate in a study abroad program or a US program during your junior year.

-- Start language study as early as possible if intending to study in a location where any of the languages taught in Claremont are spoken.
+- Start language study as early as possible – especially for French, German, Spanish or Russian if intending to study in a location where those languages are spoken.
+You could start Italian, Arabic, Chinese, Japanese or Korean in the first semester of sophomore year and be able to meet the requirements for programs where those languages are spoken.
 Check out the language prerequisites here to help in your planning.

 - As you begin to explore your options for a major, take advantage of faculty office hours to meet with faculty in the academic fields that interest you and discuss programs suitable for that major, as well as the best timing for study away for that department.